 - a.
 For Public Housing Units, if any member of the Applicant Household is not a U.S. citizen, evidence of legal immigrant status. - b.
 An original birth certificate (or a copy) for each member of the Applicant Household, a marriage certificate for each married couple who will reside in the unit (or in the case of common law marriage, certification by the couple as to their marital status), documentation of legal custody of any children who have been adopted or are under legal guardianship, or evidence that two or more unrelated persons who will reside in the unit will live together in a stable relationship and share resources. - c.
-If necessary and requested by Management, reasonable documentation supporting a claim for an accessible or modified unit or other reasonable accommodation. - 5.
-Verification of Information on Application and Declarations.
-Applications will be processed as follows: - a.
+If necessary and requested by Management, reasonable documentation supporting a claim for an accessible or modified unit or other reasonable accommodation.

+5. Verification of Information on Application and Declarations.

+Applications will be processed as follows:

+- a.
 Requests for verification of income, assets, child care expenses, medical expenses, disabilities, and housing reference(s) signed by any member of any Applicant Household will be mailed by Management directly to persons identified by such member as the person or agency to verify the information. - b.
-Management will order a credit report and a criminal background check on all adult members of the Applicant Household (which, for purposes of the criminal background check, will include a member under the age of eighteen (18) if such member has been convicted as an adult) and such other reports and background checks as Management deems necessary.
+Management will order a credit report and a criminal background check on all adult members of the Applicant Household (which, for purposes of the criminal background check, will include a member under the age of eighteen (18) if such member has been convicted as an adult) and such other reports and background checks as Management deems necessary. - 6.

-- c.
-Management can, but is not required to, ask tenants to provide documentation to "certify that tenants or applicants are or have been a victim of domestic violence, dating violence, sexual assault or stalking."
-Such request must be in writing and you must be given 14 business days (Saturdays, Sundays, and federal holidays are excluded) from the day you receive the request to provide the documentation.
-Management may, but does not have to, extend the deadline for the submission of documentation upon your request.
-See Management's VAWA Policy for more details. - 6.
 Home Visit.
 Home visits will be scheduled in circumstances where landlord verification results in information that indicates that an otherwise qualified applicant is not suitable for occupancy.
 At the home visit, Management will attempt to differentiate between any damage to the current residence that was caused by the Applicant Household and any damage that is the responsibility of the landlord or housing provider.
 The purpose of the home visit is to determine the following: - a.
 That the Applicant Household is capable of caring for a housing unit so as not to create health and safety hazards or contribute to infestations. - b.
 That the Applicant Household is not currently engaged in behavior or practices that would violate a Lease.